-- 1. The School Catering Service should: - a. become more customer focussed in terms of meeting the needs of parents, schools and children;
+- 1. The School Catering Service should:

+- a. become more customer focussed in terms of meeting the needs of parents, schools and children;

+- b. use more fresh produce;

-- b. improve the quality of food on offer; - c. become more efficient: - d. invest in modern back-office systems; - e.
+- c. become more efficient;

+- d. invest in modern back-office systems;

+- e.
 Take part in a working smarter review. - f.
 Continual training and updating of skills for cooks. - 2.
 Corporate Support Service Recharges for the School Catering Service should be reviewed; - 3.
 The Corporate Scrutiny and Performance Panel should undertake an investigation into Corporate Support Service Recharges.
 Including considering alternative processes. - 4.
 The School Catering Service should be managed as part of Public Health, once they transfer to the council, not Leisure.

 Appendix 1

 Work Group Name: School Catering Working Group

 Panel: Community Services & Environment (Lead)

 Children & Young Peoples

 Health

 Municipal Year: 2012/13

-Lead Member: Councillor Illmann-Walker
+Lead Member: Councillor IIImann-Walker

 Lead Officer: Darrell Harman

 Scrutiny Officer: Craig Goodall

 Membership: Councillor V. Woodruff (CS&E)

 Councillor I. Azam (CS&E)

 Councillor G. Ilmann-Walker (CS&E)

 Councillor R. Martin (CYP)

 Councillor E. Russell (H)

 Co-opted Members: Elizabeth Barrett - Head teacher Caldmore

 Primary School

-1. Context

-The Council runs a school catering service for 66 schools.
+1. Context The Council runs a school catering service for 66 schools.
 This costs the Council £1.2m a year from a total budget of £3.5m.
 The service is required to make efficiencies.
 The school landscape is changing with increasing numbers of schools becoming Academies and no longer being local authority controlled.
 Schools will become commissioners of the services they require.
 Walsall is a deprived area and recent research has shown that a nutritious meal can improve attainment in pupil performance.
 The area also suffers from poor health so there are potential long term health benefits of providing children with good quality food.

-2. Objectives

-To make recommendations to Cabinet and local schools on:

-1. a school meals strategy for primary and secondary schools;

-To make recommendations to Cabinet on:

-2. the future of the council's school catering service.

-3. Scope

-- 1. National and international comparisons and research;

-- 2. Quality of school meals;

-- Cost effectiveness of the school catering service;

-- 4. External providers

-- 5. Cost/benefit analysis of school meals

-- 6. Benchmarking.

-4. Equalities Implications

-Members will ensure that their recommendations take into account food preferences of religious communities and those with dietary preferences.

-5. Who else will you want to take part?

-- 1. Schools: Head teachers and children who use:

-- a.
-School catering service;

-- b.
-External providers;

-- c.
-Schools who don't provide school meals.

-- 2. School catering service staff;

-- 3. Local external school catering providers;

-- 4. Portfolio Holder for Children's Services;

-- 5. Public Health and Physical Activity;

-- 6. Other local authorities;

-- 7. Welfare Rights Service;

-- 8. Food Dudes;
+2. Objectives To make recommendations to Cabinet and local schools on: 1. a school meals strategy for primary and secondary schools; To make recommendations to Cabinet on: 2. the future of the council's school catering service.
+3. Scope 1.
+National and international comparisons and research; Quality of school meals; Cost effectiveness of the school catering service; 4.
+External providers 5.
+Cost/benefit analysis of school meals 6.
+Benchmarking.

-6. Timescales & Reporting Schedule

-To report to the Community Services and Environment Scrutiny Performance Panel on:

-Terms of reference - 30 August 2012

-Final report - 14 November 2012

-To report to Cabinet: 12 December 2012

-7. Risk factors

-Risk Likelihood Measure to Resolve Not completed in time for budget setting process HIGH A series of meetings is arranged until the end of October 2012.
+4. Equalities Implications Members will ensure tha preferences of religious of 5.
+Who else will you want to take part? a.
+School cate b.
+External pr c.
+Schools wh 2.
+School catering se 3.
+Local external sch oviders; no don't provide school n ervice staff; nool catering providers; or Children's Services; Physical Activity; rities; 6.
+Timescales & Reportin g Schedule To report to the Commun Performance Panel on: Terms of reference - 30 Final report - 14 Novem To report to Cabinet: 12 August 2012 ber 2012 nment Scrutiny 7.
+Risk factors Risk Likelihood Measure to Resolve Not completed in time for budget setting process HIGH A series of meetings is arranged until the end of October 2012.
 Consider an interim report with partial recommendations.
 Difficulties speaking to all required witnesses in short time available MEDIUM Schedule of meetings arranged.
 Consider asking for written submissions to avoid having to meet all required witnesses.